List of Limited Run Games releases

 This is a list of games released by Limited Run Games, an American video game distributor founded by Douglas Bogart and Josh Fairhurst.

-Limited Run Games Collection
+Limited Run Games collection

-There are two types of games that Limited Run Games (LRG) sell; these are Numbered Titles and Distributed Titles, or more commonly known as "Distros".
+Limited Run Games sells two types of games: numbered titles and distributed titles, more commonly known as "distros".

 Here are the platforms on which Limited Run Games are released or distributed on behalf of the producers.
 Numbered (#) releases are part of the Limited Run Games Collection.

 LRG releases for the PlayStation Vita, PS3, PS4 and PSVR are part of one consecutive run.

-LRG releases for the Xbox One and Xbox Series X are part of a separate run, starting from #001.
+LRG releases for the Xbox One and Xbox Series X/S are part of a separate run, starting from #001.

 The PlayStation 5 and Nintendo Switch each have their own lines of released numbers, each starting from #001.